The Guna and the San Blas Islands

 When we return six hours later, the boys are still out by my hut.
 I ask them what they caught.
 They don't understand, so I wade out to their cayuco to take a look.
 One boy holds up their sole catch.
 It's a four-inch lobster, squirming in his hands.

-The Kuna have conquered every human onslaught against them.
+The Guna have conquered every human onslaught against them.
 Now they are facing the same problem as industrialized worlds, as Asia and Africa and Europe and America.
 They are overtaxing their own resources.
 They are destroying the sea upon which they feed.
 Their simple fishing practices are mostly quite ecologically minded.
 But overpopulation negates even the good of good practices.

 I reread the notes in my journal:

 Peace Corp Boy: “…the lobster problem is drawing a lot of international attention right now…the problem is they see the ocean as this big hole from which everything crawls out.”
 I tell the American about how in Bahamas, the lobster regulations are harsh.
 You can only spear a lobster without Scuba equipment.
 You can only take a lobster of certain sizes.
 You can only take a lobster during a certain season.
 You can only take lobsters in certain geographical locations.
 The law is strictly enforced and the penalties include jail time.
 Peace Corps boy familiar with Bahamian laws.
 Says, “Belize is attempting to duplicate those laws.
-Kuna has a long way to go.”
+Guna has a long way to go.”

 That night, Gustavo the Colombian tells Geronimo that we must have a great celebration, and a bonfire under the stars.
 He says we must have rum.
-The Kuna oblige, and the next evening they bring cracked dry coconuts and some cayuco gas.
+The Guna oblige, and the next evening they bring cracked dry coconuts and some cayuco gas.

 Chef says, lobster for everybody.
 Chef says, lobster for everybody but Erik.
 He says Erik refuses to eat our lobster.
 He doesn’t understand why.
 Chef, who loves to give speeches about his people, explains the marriage ceremonies.
-Kuna Society – which is matriarchal in the sense that the man must indebt his life to his wife’s family’s well being, can only marry after being approved by the father.
+Guna Society – which is matriarchal in the sense that the man must indebt his life to his wife’s family’s well being, can only marry after being approved by the father.
 You have to be a strong worker.
-If you work for the good of your family and the Kuna, only then can you get married.
+If you work for the good of your family and the Guna, only then can you get married.

 Gustavo translates this to the English speakers, saying, “When the man and woman are married, they are placed on top of each other to copulate, but it doesn’t end there!”